 Comorbidity: How Alcohol Abuse and Suicidal Thoughts Fuel Each Other

-An important part of overcoming both alcohol abuse and suicidal thoughts is understanding the ways alcohol affects your brain, and how that in turn causes a comorbidity effect.
+An important part of overcoming both alcohol abuse and suicidal thoughts is to understand the way alcohol affects your brain, and how that in turn causes a comorbidity effect.
 This means that not only are the two conditions present at the same time, but that they can directly affect each other.
-In this instance the physical effects alcohol has on the brain in addition to the psychological role it can play can have dire effects on feelings of depression, which can lead to suicidal thoughts.
+In this instance the physical effect alcohol has on the brain in addition to the psychological role it can play can have dire effects on feelings of depression, which can lead to suicidal thoughts.